 AHPA will keep your personal information as long as we are legally obliged to keep it, or until the need for the personal information has passed.
 At that point it will be destroyed, deleted or de-identified.

 AHPA’s use of your personal information will depend on our interaction with you.
 For members, our primary purpose for collection is to administer and provide you with the full benefits of your membership.
-For other individuals, personal information may be collected to respond to enquiries or comply with other legal obligations.
+For other individuals, personal information may be collected to respond to enquiries, communicate and work or transact with you, allow you to participate in our activities and programs or comply with other legal obligations.

 We may also require limited disclosure to contractors we engage to act for us or on our behalf, such as IT service providers, in order to enable them to provide their services.
-All contractors engaged in this fashion are required to comply with the privacy laws.
+All contractors engaged in this fashion are required to comply with the Privacy Act.

-Other than for administration or membership purposes, AHPA will not use or disclose your personal information without your consent.
-Some permitted exceptions to this apply, including where we are legally required to disclose, or to protect the personal safety of any individual or the public.
+Other than for administration, membership or any of the above purposes, AHPA will not use or disclose your personal information without your consent.
+Some permitted exceptions to this apply, including where we are legally required to disclose, or disclosure is required to protect the personal safety of any individual or the public.